TheParthMaru/go-practice-problems/pointers/README.md

 5. Write a function maxMin that accepts two `*int` arguments and returns two int values: the larger and the smaller of the two.
 In main(), define two variables, call maxMin with their pointers, and print the result.

 6. Write a function allocateSlice that takes an integer n and returns a pointer to a new slice of n zero-initialized integers.
 In main(), call the function with a value like 5, and print the slice via the returned pointer.

+7. Write a function cloneInt that accepts a pointer to an integer and returns a pointer to a new copy of that value.
+In `main()`, define an integer, call cloneInt with its address, and print both the original and the cloned value to verify they are separate memory references.